mainstreamed/krampus-fixes/README.md

 **Includes:**
 - adds drawings within run_on_actor
-- adds isrenderobj to run_on_actor enviroment
-- adds setrenderproperty to run_on_actor enviroment
+- adds isrenderobj, cleardrawcache and get/setrenderproperty to run_on_actor enviroment
-- adds getrenderproperty to run_on_actor enviroment
+- adds all fixes and additions below to run_on_actor enciroment
 - adds decompile function (not mine)
 - adds replaceclosure function
 - fix for setfpscap